-Rule TR6.2: Safety - use of a release or braking the cable
+Rule TR6.2: Safety - use of a release or braking the cable - cutting after T2/T3

 If a skier wishes to use a release, he must inform the Operation Officer beforehand.
 The skier uses the release entirely at his own risk.